mouash91/SalesDataPortfolio/README.md

-# Superstore Sales Performance and Trend Analysis
+### Superstore Sales Performance and Trend Analysis
-This SQL query provides a comprehensive analysis of the sales performance and trends in the Superstore dataset.
-The query retrieves various metrics and rankings to help understand the sales patterns and identify areas of growth and opportunity.
-Let's break down each section of the query:
+This repository contains a set of SQL queries designed to analyze the sales performance and trends in a superstore dataset.
+The queries cover various aspects such as price per item, total sales by year and month, category-wise and sub-category-wise sales with ranks, sales per region and state, and more.
+These queries provide valuable insights into the sales data and can be used for business analysis and decision-making.

+### Queries

 **Price per item and parse out year and month**